ebola777/Plugbot-Enhanced/README.md

 	in large room with over 150 people than original script.<br>

 #### Skipping Video
-Properly resume volume and video when switching song
+Properly resumes volume and video when switching song

+#### Changing room
+Auto-woots and auto-queues when room changes,
+	and updates userlist immediately

 #### "This session has now ended.
 Goodbye."
 It's usually annoying when you're playing fullscreen game,